 IN WITNESS WHEREOF, the undersigned, being duly authorised by their respective Governments, have signed this Agreement.

-DONE, in duplicate at Tokyo and Canberra, on this sixth day of January, 2022 in the Japanese and English languages, both texts equally authentic.
+DONE, in duplicate at London, on this eleventh day of January, 2023 in the Japanese and English languages, both texts equally authentic.

 For Japan: